lski/lski-request/README.md

     }
 ```

-  The headers object stores the that are passed along with each request in property:value pairs.
-Values can either be a strings and therefore static or functions that can be used to create dynamic values and are called on each request. __NB:__ If the value for a header is null then it wont be added.

 - `beforeSend` {function=} __default:__ `null`

   If set it will be called prior to any request is made and is passed, it will receive the request object and options for this request as arguments.

 - `rejectOnStatusCode` {boolean} __default:__ `false`

-  If true will also reject the promise if the returned response is has a status code less than 200 or greater 399
+  By default a request is only rejected if there is a timeout or there is a network fail, If rejectOnStatusCode is true it will also reject the promise if the returned response is has a status code less than 200 or greater 399.

 - `timeout` {number=} __default:__ `null`